twbs/bootstrap/site/content/docs/4.3/components/toasts.md

 ### Options

 Options can be passed via data attributes or JavaScript.
-For data attributes, append the option name to `data-`, as in `data-animation=""`.
+For data attributes, append the option name to `data-`, as in `data-autohide=""`.

 <table class="table">
   <thead>